sshmuylovich/sima_slib/suggestions.md

 You could use a recursive 2d depth first search algorithm!
 Check out [this site](https://www.hackerearth.com/practice/algorithms/graphs/depth-first-search/tutorial/) for more info.
 If the runtime for checking each word against the dictionary using the Merriam Webster API turns out to be too long, you can use a prefix tree to search.
 This is a much faster solution, but would take a little longer to implement if you haven't seen it before.

-> How to set a default font for the Tkinter Graphic User Interface (GUI)
+> How to set a default font for the Tkinter Graphic User Interface (GUI) etc.
 1) You can use one of the built in Tkinter fonts such as TkDefaultFont, TkTextFont, TkFixedFont.
 2) Get a handle of the font and then use the ```python configure ``` method to alter the size of the font as shown below
 ```python